Many people want to prevent mosquito bites…

 Bracelets last between several days and weeks until they slowly lose their effectiveness (because the active ingredient is consumed).
 Once applied there is no need to worry about further maintenance, cleaning or other things.
 You just put the bracelets on and forget about them.

-This comfort is the main reason why hundreds of users on Amazon speak in favor of such bracelets (just check out their numerous reviews of one bestseller).
+This comfort is the main reason why hundreds of users on Amazon speak in favor of such bracelets.

 Okay, so you’ve heard a lot about the pros of mosquito repellent bracelets – but can they prevent harmful diseases like Zika effectively?

-The most important difference is that the last one is refillable – thus you can use it long-term and you won’t have to throw it away.
+The most important difference is that the first one comes with a natural repellent spray – thus you can use it long-term and you won’t have to throw it away.
 The other options are single-use only.
 You’ll have to bin them after the active ingredient is consumed.